eccenca/cmem-plugin-reason/cmem_plugin_reason/doc/validate_doc.md

 link back to the validated ontology). ⚠️ Existing graphs will be overwritten.
 Leave empty to skip.

+The output graph holds the explanation axioms plus the validation result and is declared a `void:Dataset`.
+It is not declared an `owl:Ontology`: it does not contain an ontology of its own, it describes the validated one.

 ### Reasoner

 The following reasoner options are supported: